marmelab/react-admin/docs/Theming.md

 - `<LoadingIndicator>`: A `CircularProgress` bound to the dataProvider activity.
 - `<SidebarToggleButton>`: An `IconButton` used to toggle the `<Sidebar>`.
-- `useToggleSidebar`: A hook that returns the sidebar open state and a function to toggle it.
+- `useSidebarState`: A hook that returns the sidebar open state and a function to toggle it.
 Used internally by `<SidebarToggleButton>`.

 ## Adding Dark Mode Support